SalokinGreen/NAI4Obsidian/README.md

 ### Sub

 You need a subscription to NovelAI to use this plugin.
+You can get one [here](https://novelai.net/).

+# Disclaimer

-You can get one [here](https://novelai.net/). _I am not affiliated with NovelAI in any way, I just like their products.
+_I'm not affiliated with NovelAI in any way.
+I just like their products.
 They're like fried eggs and swimming without socks.
 The best you can get._